-In this section, using the definition files of the \nm{} modules, we clarify how to create a pod definition file from the docker-compose file. \paragraph{Networking} In Docker, we could create a bridge network and assign a unique IP address to each container.
+In Docker, we could create a bridge network and assign a unique IP address to each container.
 However, assigning static IP addresses to pods in Kubernetes is challenging due to its architecture and purpose.
 On the other hand, OAI software modules must bind to a specific IP.
-To this end, we used Calico as a CNI so that each deployment object is assigned a unique IP address in the range of the Calico subnet (see line 15 in Fig.~\ref{fig:mme}).
+To this end, we used Calico as a CNI so that each deployment object is assigned a unique IP address in the range of the Calico subnet (see \circled{5}).